 Scientific Studies of Qigong

-This document presents summaries and excerpts from various studies of Qigong.
+This page presents summaries and excerpts from various studies of Qigong.

 The commentaries excerpted are impressions and conclusions of the authors of the referenced articles and are provided for your information and your study of the practice of Qigong.

 Major Depression effectively treated with Spring Forest Qigong practice